 We are growing our platform while thinking about the impact — both positive and negative — that we may have on the communities we serve.

 We create new economic opportunities for women, seniors, and disabled individuals

 In line with Sustainable Development Goal 8.3, Pona provides meaningful economic opportunities to millions of talented home chefs.

 In particular, the project benefits women, senior citizens and other disadvantaged individuals who may be unable to enter the traditional job market, or lack the capital to start their own business.

-85% of every purchase on Pona goes to support home cooks and their families.
-Our chefs earn an average of RM 75-125/hour.
+70% of every purchase on Pona goes to support home cooks and their families.
+Our chefs earn an average of RM 75+/hour, well above average wage.